EECS4413-2021F/Module-B/src/api/README.md

 | Field         | Description
 |---------------|-----------------------------------------
 | `chain`       | If provided, remove the products that match the previous request's filter.
+A principle of REST is that each request is stateless.
+Every request is treated as new.
+No session, no history.
+So, this feature violates REST, however, I wanted to demonstrate the use of sesssions, so I've added it here.

+This is not a RESTful endpoint.
+First, it uses `POST` which strictly speaking is not a RESTful HTTP method.
+Most RESTful APIs are not truly RESTful, and this API is no exception.
+It has been pointed out, "why not use `DELETE /cart` instead?".
+However, the `POST /cart/remove` feature is different semantically than `DELETE /cart`. `DELETE /cart` would delete the entire cart, but we want to just remove an item or some items from the cart and not delete whole thing.

 Sample request: `POST /v1/cart/remove`